ros2/rclc/rclc_lifecycle/QUALITY_DECLARATION.md

 ### ABI Stability Policy [1.v]

-`rclc_lifecycle` contains C code and therefore must be concerned with ABI stability, and will maintain ABI stability within a ROS distribution.
+`rclc_lifecycle` contains C code and therefore must be concerned with ABI stability and will maintain ABI stability within a ROS distribution.
+Because an ABI-break is considered as major version change, there will be no major releases once the ROS distribution is released.

 ### API and ABI Stability Within a Released ROS Distribution [1.vi]